California Golden Seals

 The California Golden Seals were a professional ice hockey club that competed in the National Hockey League (NHL) from 1967 to 1976.
 Based in Oakland, California, they played their home games at the Oakland–Alameda County Coliseum Arena.
 The Seals were one of six teams added to the league as part of the 1967 NHL expansion.
 Initially named the California Seals, the team was renamed the Oakland Seals during the 1967–68 season and then the Bay Area Seals in 1970 before becoming the California Golden Seals the same year.

 The Seals were the least successful of the teams added in the 1967 expansion, never earning a winning record and only making the playoffs twice in nine seasons of play.
 Off the ice, they were plagued by low attendance.
-The franchise was relocated in 1976 to become the Cleveland Barons, who would cease operations two years later.
-They are the only franchise from the 1967 expansion never to reach the Stanley Cup Finals.
+The franchise was relocated in 1976 to become the Cleveland Barons, who would merge with the Minnesota North Stars two years later.
+They were the only franchise from the 1967 expansion to not reach the Stanley Cup Final.